ncl9100/ai-crypto-trading-assistant/README.md

     - React frontend using Vite
     - Flask backend in a virtual environment
     - Connecting frontend and backend via a '/ping' test endpoint
-    - Fetch real-time crypto price data using the CoinGecko API
+    - Fetch real-time crypto price data using the Yahoo Finance API
     - Display prices in a simple chart on the frontend
     - Placeholder for AI-generated trading suggestions